Updated: Jul 28, 2021

-You can own the most expensive or popular products or even DIY your own products and not get the results you are looking for because of your hair unique ability to absorb or not absorb products.
+You can own the most expensive or popular products or even DIY your products and not get the results you are looking for because of your hair's unique ability to absorb or not absorb products.

 By the end of this series you should have a proven understanding of what you should consider adding or eliminating from your hair routine and if you just need to start from scratch, keep reading :)

-The regimen you will develop will include Pre poo, Detangling, Shampoo, Conditioners, Leave in and Treatments suggestions.
+The regimen you will develop will include Pre-poo, Detangling, Shampoo, Conditioners, Leave-in, and Treatment suggestions.